Mandeep-Rathee/quam/README.md

 ## Training Data for Learnt Affinity Model
 The training data can be created using the `laff.py` file.
-Alternatively, we release the training dataset for learnt affinity model [here](https://zenodo.org/records/13363455) using Zenodo anonymously.
+Alternatively, we release the training dataset for learnt affinity model [here](https://zenodo.org/records/13363455) using Zenodo.
 The dataset has following files:

 1. data-00000-of-00001.arrow
 2. dataset_info.json